Easy Saffron Pork Wellington Recipe for a Fancy At-Home Dinner

 Instructions

-• Start thawing the puff pasty on a flat surface.
-Heat the olive oil in a skillet over medium high heat.
-Add the pork chops, sear for 3-4 minutes per side, until golden brown.
-Only cook until the internal temperature reaches 120-130F.
-Remove from the skillet and set aside to cool.
+• Start by thawing the puff pastry on a flat surface.
+Heat the olive oil in a skillet over medium-high heat.
+Add the pork chops and sear for 3-4 minutes per side, until golden brown.
+Only cook until the internal temperature reaches 120-130°F. Remove from the skillet and set aside to cool.
 Season with salt and pepper.

 • Remove the rice from heat and let cool until no longer steaming.
 Unfold the puff pastry and let it finish thawing while the rice cools.

-• Evenly distribute about 1/2 cup of risotto onto each rectangle of pastry, leaving about a 1-2 inch boarder of pastry all around the risottto.
+• Evenly distribute about 1/2 cup of risotto onto each rectangle of pastry, leaving about a 1-2 inch border of pastry all around the risotto.
 Spoon the onions evenly across the rice then place the cooked pork chop on top so that they are centered on the puff pastries.
 Spoon the remaining risotto on the top of the pork chops.
-You may not use all of the risotto, so take care not to over fill the pastries.
+You may not use all of the risotto, so take care not to overfill the pastries.

-• Let the pork wellingtons rest outside of the oven for about 10 minutes prior to serving.
-Spread about a tablespoon of the garlic herb cream cheese on a plate and place the pork wellington on top.
+• Let the pork Wellingtons rest outside of the oven for about 10 minutes prior to serving.
+Spread about a tablespoon of the garlic and chive cream cheese on a plate and place the pork Wellington on top.
 Garnish with fresh parsley, as desired.
 Enjoy!

 Keyword pork, puff pastry, saffron